nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_observation_uncategorisedData.md

   </tr>
 </table>

-This **MAY** be used for the component part of a blood pressure that is recorded as a triple or to carry qualifying data to the main observation code from providing systems.
+This **MAY** be used for the component part of a blood pressure that is recorded as a triple or to carry qualifying data to the main observation code.

 <br>